know-ai/PyIAC/docs/user_guide_data_acquisition_system.md

 In this opportunity let me show how to get and store data from an industrial server to work with that.

-The goal of this case study is give you the tools to communicate with an industrial data server in a pythonic way using PyHades.
+The goal of this case study is give you the tools to communicate with an industrial data server in a pythonic way using PyIAC.

 You can see the following architecture of the problem we want to solve